Software License Management: Tips, Tools, and Key Features

 SaaS has experienced steady growth over the last decade.
 And then the COVID-19 pandemic kickstarted that growth as organizations scrambled to provide their employees with the SaaS tools they needed to remain connected and productive when working from home.

 Cloud growth has accelerated and isn’t expected to slow down anytime soon.
-Gartner predicts global SaaS spending will reach $591.8 billion in 2023 — which is a 20.7% increase from 2022.
+Gartner predicts global end-user SaaS spending will reach $244B in 2024, a 18.9% increase from 2023.

 And while we’re seeing the explosive growth of SaaS continue, we’re also seeing the continuation of another key SaaS-related trend.
 Decentralization of SaaS purchasing continues to be more and more common.
 Specifically, IT teams are controlling less and less of both SaaS spend and the quantity of apps within the organization.